Skip to main content

 “In fact, narrative and spectacle have always existed in a two-way relationship.
 As much as classical Hollywood narratives focus on compelling central characters through whom narrative incident is focalized, ample space still exists for the narrative to pause and take in, for instance, large-scale tableaux that aim to impress the spectator by advertising the opulence and scale of the production.”

 The specific ambitions of Avatar also play a role here.
 With this film it's not just visuals for the sake of visuals--the film is making a point about nature as this treasure trove of splendor, something worthy of awe, admiration, and protection.
 The overstimulation the audience feels from the 3D neon jungle is a token for the rapture Jake experiences in the jungles of Pandora.
 We see the glorious vistas on the big screen and understand why he would leave his old life behind to protect this space.
 That is storytelling.
-Detractors can run parrot how "Avatar's effects do all the heavy lifting" and run that line into the ground without ever realizing what a victory that actually is.
+Detractors can run parrot how "Avatar's visuals do all the heavy lifting" and run that line into the ground without ever realizing what a victory that actually is.

 Unless that movie is My Dinner with Andre, every movie relies on spectacle to supplement its dialogue to some degree.
 The direction in which the balance tips depends on what experience the director is after, but we’ve been content to marvel at the spectacular nature of cinema without shaming ourselves ever since the idea of moving pictures stole our imagination over a century ago.